UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

  A string or list of strings that the citations are checked against, if they contain any of the strings they are removed from the network

+_detailedCore_ : `optional [bool or iterable[WOS tag Strings]]`

+ default `False`, if `True` all Citations from the core (those of records in the RecordCollection) and the _nodeType_ is `'full'` all nodes from the core will be given info strings composed of information from the Record objects themselves.
+This is Equivalent to passing the list: `['AF', 'PY', 'TI', 'SO', 'VL', 'BP']`.

+ If _detailedCore_ is an iterable (That evaluates to `True`) of WOS Tags (or long names) The values  of those tags will be used to make the info attribute.
+All

+ The resultant string is the values of each tag, with commas removed, seperated by `', '`, just like the info given by non-core Citations.
+Note that for tags like `'AF'` that return lists only the first entry in the list will be used.
+Also a second attribute is created for all nodes called inCore wich is a boolean describing if the node is in the core or not.

+_coreOnly_ : `optional [bool]`

+ default `False`, if `True` only Citations from the RecordCollection will be included in the network

 ###### Returns

 `Networkx Graph`